 Examples from an EBSCOhost database:

-employability N3 higher education (N=near) This will find results where employability is within 3 words of higher education in any order
+soil N3 carbon (N=near) This will find results where soil is near 3 words of carbon in any order

-employability W3 higher education (W=within) This will find results where employability is within 3 words of higher education in the order in which you entered the search terms
+soil W3 carbon (W=within) This will find results where soil is within 3 words of carbon in this order in which you enter your search terms.

 Truncation allows you to search for all variants of a word.
 The truncation symbol is usually an asterisk (*), inserted after the last letter in the stem word.